-From 2003 to 2005, Professor Le Van Du and his students from Ho Chi Minh City Agro-Forestry University planted Vetiver on these saline sodic soils to determine whether VS could improve the productivity of farms in desert-like conditions.
-They learned that, once established under initial irrigation, Vetiver grew exceptionally well.
-During the first two months, Vetiver grew two to three times faster than any other crop, yielding a fresh biomass of 12 tons on non-saline sandy soils (96% sand) and 25 tons on alkali-sodic soils.
+From 2003 to 2005, Professor Le Van Du and his students from Ho Chi Minh City Agro-Forestry University planted vetiver on these saline sodic soils to determine whether VS could improve the productivity of farms in desert-like conditions.
+They learned that, once established under initial irrigation, vetiver grew exceptionally well.
+During the first two months, vetiver grew two to three times faster than any other crop, yielding a fresh biomass of 12 tons on non-saline sandy soils (96% sand) and 25 tons on alkali-sodic soils.
 In three months, its roots penetrated 70 cm (26.5"), through the compacted gypsum layer, reaching ground moisture that local maize, grapes, and other plants could not reach.
 The scientists noted a great improvement in soil fertility after only three months, specifically that soluble salt and pH had been greatly reduced.
-Although soil pH had hardly changed after three years of grape cultivation, following the Vetiver installation soil pH declined up to 2 units from the surface layer to a depth of 1m (3'), and dissolved salt content.
+Although soil pH had hardly changed after three years of grape cultivation, following the vetiver installation soil pH declined up to 2 units from the surface layer to a depth of 1m (3'), and dissolved salt content.
 The reduction in sodium content by more than half dramatically improved the productivity of local crops such as corn and grapes.
-Photos 19 and 20.

-Photo 19: Vetiver roots penetrated compacted gypsum barrier to tap ground water and flourished; without irrigation corn and grape died
+Photo 17: Vetiver roots penetrated compacted gypsum barrier to tap ground water.

-Photo 20: Left: Sandy soil in its original state; right: the same soil, now used for a vineyard, following rehabilitation using Vetiver mulch
+Photo 18: left: Sandy soil in its original state; right: the same soil, now used for a vineyard, following rehabilitation using vetiver mulch.

-4.3 Erosion control on extreme acid sulphate soils
+4.3 Erosion control on extreme acid sulfate soils

-Developing agriculture and aquaculture in an acid sulphate soil region requires an effective and stable irrigation and drainage system.
+Developing agriculture and aquaculture in an acid sulfate soil region requires an effective and stable irrigation and drainage system.
 Residents in these areas commonly use local soil (high clay, low pH, high toxicity) to build infrastructure, which is susceptible to soil erosion because it cannot support most vegetation.
-Since acid sulphate zones are low in topography and subject to annual flooding, local communities suffer extreme hardship..
+Since acid sulfate zones are low in topography and subject to annual flooding, local communities suffer extreme hardship.

-Found in different regions, the soils share common characteristics: extreme acid sulphate, pH between 2.0 and 3.0 in the dry season, and high levels of Al, Fe, and $SO_4^2$ .
+Found in different regions, the soils share common characteristics: extreme acid sulfate, pH between 2.0 and 3.0 in the dry season, and high levels of Al, Fe, and SO_4^2 .
 The high clay content of the soil causes it to crack as it dries, resulting in large holes that let in water, and cause erosion during the rainy and flood seasons.
 As a consequence, very few endemic plants can establish and survive during the dry season, including those considered to be locally tolerant species

-Vetiver has stabilized embankments and controlled canal bank erosion at five sites located on extreme acid sulphate soils in Vietnam: one flood protection dike (protecting a people cluster or flood-refuge community) in Tien Giang province, three in Long An provinces, and one section of a flood protection dike near Ho Chi Minh City.
+Vetiver has stabilized embankments and controlled canal bank erosion at five sites located on extreme acid sulfate soils in Vietnam: one flood protection dike (protecting a people cluster or flood-refuge community) in Tien Giang province, three in Long An provinces, and one section of a flood protection dike near Ho Chi Minh City.